CANCUN BUS INFORMATION

 The Cancun International Airport also has regular departures (every 30 minutes) from each terminal.
 A bus ride from the airport to the main downtown station is under 20 minutes.
 From there you can easily catch a taxi (or even a city bus) to get to your hotel.

 How to Get Tickets

-By far, the simplest and best idea is just to purchase your ticket at an ADO ticket booth at the location you are traveling from.
+If this doesn’t work or you need different routes then the simplest and best idea is just to purchase your ticket at an ADO ticket booth at the location you are traveling from.
 There are well-marked kiosks at each terminal in the airport.
-Typically there isn’t a big risk of the bus being sold out or having to sit apart from your friends and family.
+We also offer the lowest price for private transfers throughout the Yucatan Peninsula.

 Are you a bit nervous when you think of riding a bus in Mexico?
 Perhaps you have heard some “horror stories” and are envisioning that you’ll be standing for 3 hours or crammed in a poorly-ventilated vehicle with live chickens in your lap!

 This does not have to be the case for you at all.
 Mexico has an excellent bus system, with the most modern, well-equipped vehicles.
 The quality honestly puts the US or Canada to shame.
 You do have your choice between plush executive class buses and more economic options, depending on the route you need.

 Many of the buses are now equipped with Wi-Fi!

 Air Conditioning, 44 reclining seats, bathroom, 3 monitors for movies, certified drivers, each bus has air-purifying technology.
 This is the standard bus that runs south from Cancun to other cities such as Puerto Morelos, Playa del Carmen, Puerto Aventuras, and Tulum.
 ADO has the most destinations and frequent departures in Mexico by far.

 Departs from Cancun Downtown terminal to — Playa Del Carmen, Cancun International Airport —- Every 20 to